Difference Between Nitrate and Nitrite

 The oxidation number for nitrite stands at +3.
 Just like nitrate, the nitrite can be oxidized to be converted into nitrates.

 It also forms nitric acid (a weak acid).
-The nitrites are mainly used in food preservatives.
+Nitrates are mainly used in food preservatives.
 This ion contains an asymmetrical structure wherein both the nitrogen and oxygen bonds contain an equal length and angle of hundred and fifteen degrees.

-Same as nitrate, nitrite is also dangerous if there is too much consumption of it.
+Same as nitrate, nitrite is also dangerous if it is too much consumption.
 Too much consumption of nitrite is dangerous for children.

-Children consuming nitrite have a particular effect on their hemoglobin (they consume water with a formula that contains nitrite in high levels).
+Children consuming nitrite have a particular effect on their haemoglobin (they consume water with a formula containing high levels of nitrite).
 Many infants died due to heavy consumption of nitrite.

 Nitrite is also used as an antidote for cyanide poison.